mklopets/selenimation/README.md

 Use the `.selenimation-highlighted` class in your CSS to change the appearance of the selected text (background, color, unicorns, etc).

-`padding-bottom` for the `.selenimation-highlighted` must match the `border-bottom-width` of `.selenimation-progress-*` in order for the selection to appear the same size as the rest of the string.
+`padding-bottom` for the `.selenimation-highlighted` must match the `border-bottom-width` of `[class|="selenimation-progress"]` in order for the selection to appear the same size as the rest of the string.